rogere66/ATU-10-BT-Bluetooth-Interface-for-IC-705/Tuner-Firmware/README.md

 10) Peak detector time for Power measurement in tens ms, 60 (600ms)

 Note particularly parameter 3, relay delay time - this may need to be increased if relays other than genuine AXICOM IM41 3VDC are used.
 The OLED Settings Menu has a RELAY TEST that may be useful for testing.

+### Tuning
+The tuner can usually auto-tune to SWR 1.2 or better, except for 80m and 160m where it is more like SWR 1.5 due to limitations in the SWR measurement precision.
+It is often possible to improve the transceiver SWR with manual tuning (using OLED Settings/RELAY TEST/TUNE L/C/I), although usually not needed.

+After tuning, the relay setting is stored in RAM and EEPROM tune memory, either in dedicated band slots if tuner is connected to the transceiver trough BT, or in random slots if unconnected.
+If connected, the relay setting is restored on band change while if unconnected the tune memory is searched for best SWR at tuning start and accepted as tuned if SWR is better than specified in Cell parameter 6, Delta SWR.

+Note that if the tuner is first used in connected mode and all bands are tuned, the band memory then need to be cleared in order to be available for unconnected mode (using OLED Settings/CLR BANDS).
+If only some band slots are used in connected mode, the other slots are available for unconnected mode without further action.

 ### Power Consumption
 The BT Interface will not significantly increase power consumption.
 When BT is Connected, the Tuner is turned off whenever the OLED display is off and this may actually reduce power consumption somewhat.
 Standby mode use some power, but reasonably good batteries should still last 1-2 months with 90 second retry interval.
 If using the Tuner for extended periods without using BT, Unpairing BT will reduce power consumption somewhat since it otherwise will continuously try reconnecting.